aarontuor/bees/README.rst

 You will find complete documentation for myNameHello at `the myNameHello readthedocs page`_.

-.. _the ANTk readthedocs page: http://myNameHello.readthedocs.io/en/latest/
+.. the myNameHello readthedocs page: http://myNameHello.readthedocs.io/en/latest/

 .. |docs| image:: docs/_static/docs.gif
     :alt: Documentation